-In the first half of the year, the peak season usually starts in mid February and continues till the end of May.
+In the first half of the year, the peak season usually starts in mid-February and continues till the end of May.
 It starts again in September and continues till the end of November.
-These are the times where the weather is at its best, but it is worth noting that weather patterns are inconsistent, so it is possible to have perfect weather throughout the year, as most regions record less than 30 days of rain per year.
-The summer is hot, but nowhere as hot as the gulf countries, so is perfectly bearable.
+These are the times when the weather is at its best, but it is worth noting that weather patterns are inconsistent, so it is possible to have perfect weather throughout the year, as most regions record less than 30 days of rain per year.
+The summer is hot but nowhere as hot as the Gulf countries, and is perfectly bearable.

 Yes, it certainly is!
 Jordan has become one of the most popular choices for a family vacation in the Near East, as it boasts family-friendly hotels, resorts, sites and attractions for children of all ages.

 Jordan issues a single entry visa to most travellers upon their arrival at the airport or at one of the shared crossing points with Israel, that is of course in case your nationality does not require a pre-issued visa and you plan to stay in Jordan for a minimum of 48 hours.
 To check if you need a pre-arranged visa or not, please check the list in the following link:

 It does snow in the highlands, but it rarely snows for more than a couple of days a year, and most of the time, the snow is already gone within a day or two.